sebastian-software/effective-eslint-config-legacy/readme.md

 The presets combines a lot of previous work into an effective configuration to work with:

 - TypeScript first.
-Based on TypeScript ESLint parser.
+Based on TypeScript ESLint parser and presets.
-- Recommended presets by ESLint, TypeScript, React(+Hooks), JSX-A11N, Import Plugin, Jest and Cypress.
+- Recommended presets by React(+Hooks), [JSX-A11N](https://github.com/evcohen/eslint-plugin-jsx-a11y), [Import](https://github.com/benmosher/eslint-plugin-import/issues), [Unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn), and [Jest](https://github.com/jest-community/eslint-plugin-jest).
 - Auto environment handling for Jest tests (including relaxiation for some rules).
-- Support root alias imports via `-/...`-prefix via Babel.
+- Supports root alias imports via `-/...`-prefix via Babel.

 This all is offered by just one dependency and one `extends` and allow flexible customization via `rules`.